DiRAC-Training/DiRAC-software-engineering/_episodes/05-coding-best-practices.md

 > ## What to do with Short-Lived Code?
 >
 > Even short-lived code can contain useful lessons learned, perhaps about how to use a particular technology, how it was written, or importantly, how it solved a *particular problem*.
-So when short-lived code has outlived it's original purpose, what should you do with it?
+So when short-lived code has outlived its original purpose, what should you do with it?
 >
 > One way is to essentially *archive* the software, putting it into a state where it can be readily picked up again later.
 This usually means tidying up the code, adding comments, and in particular adding a short document (sometimes called a README) that summarises the code and how to set up and use it.
 Having the code stored in a code repository like GitHub is great for this, and very strongly recommended - for all code you write.
 >